Skip to main content

 Suggested Reading

-Teams have a greater problem-solving power potential than individuals alone.
-Teams made up of diverse individuals, cultures and backgrounds have even greater potential to tackle complex problems than homogeneous teams.
-However, attempting to lead and influence diverse teams without the right tools and knowledge can be a risky venture, leading to a range of disappointing outcomes, frustrations, and criticisms.
+Teams have greater problem-solving power potential than individuals acting alone, and highly diverse teams have even greater potential to tackle complex problems than homogeneous teams.
+However, leading and influencing diverse teams of experts, without the right tools and knowledge, can be risky, resulting in mediocrity, or worse, in disappointment, frustration, and criticism.

-We will use THT diagnostics to identify a range of work-place issues and dilemmas brought on by the diversity of our own group.
-From exploring this diversity, we will apply Trompenaars’ Dilemma Reconciliation Process which allows us to step outside of our biases and apply a balanced process in the effort to create a reconcilable solution.
+We will use THT diagnostics to identify a range of workplace issues and dilemmas brought on by the diversity of our group.
+After identifying some key business issues, we will use the 7Ds to gain insights from our teams and apply the Dilemma Reconciliation Process to increase our wholistic problem-solving skills.

 At the end of this class participants will: